 However, factories of the future will not only be molded by IoT technologies but also become an essential building block of the Internet of Things.

 Indeed, manufacturing will be expected in a not-too-distant future to incorporate “intelligence readiness” in all products as society will progressively be relying on an IoT-supported infrastructure.
 This is true both in the Business-to-Consumer (B2C) and Business-to-Business (B2B) markets.
-In this regard, it's worth noting that Internet of Things technologies are one of the Physical Internet (Pi, π) key pillars.
+As far as the latter is concerned, Internet of Things technologies are one of the Physical Internet (Pi, π) key pillars.
 The Physical Internet is a groundbreaking, comprehensive logistics system that aims at optimizing the way physical objects are transported, handled, stored, realized, supplied and used throughout the world.
-As Dr. Benoit Montreuil who has conceived and developed this innovative concept explains : “the Physical Internet is to exploit as best as possible the Internet of Things to enable the ubiquitous connectivity of its π-containers and π-systems.”
+As Dr. Benoit Montreuil who has conceived and developed this innovative concept explains: “the Physical Internet is to exploit as best as possible the Internet of Things to enable the ubiquitous connectivity of its π-containers and π-systems.”

 “Manufacturing Smart” is a non-trivial challenge since building the Internet of Things straddles a wide range of disciplines.
 Adrian McEwen and Hakim Cassimally in their must-read guide on Designing the Internet of Things eloquently make this very point: “The Internet of Things is, or should be, the “Internet of Beautiful Things”, and every object, as well as being a crafted, designed, and engineered object, is, or could be, the work of an artist also.
 Of course, it is a rare Renaissance individual who covers all these disciplines with the fluency and ease that are conducive to creating a truly successful product (p.
 19).”
 As a result, priority will have to be given to the education and training of the future and current industrial workforce that support and effectively foster the IoT-led manufacturing transformation.